mvolkmann/Cuis-Smalltalk-WindowManager/README.md

 - "Save window locations & sizes"

-  This writes the id, name, position, and size of all the currently open windows to a text file whose name is the image name and whose file extension is ".windows".
+  This writes the id, name, location, and size of all the currently open windows to a text file whose name is the image name and whose file extension is ".windows".

 - "Restore window locations & sizes"

-  This reads the ".windows" file for the current image and restores the position and size of all the windows described in the file.
+  This reads the ".windows" file for the current image and restores the location and size of all the windows described in the file.

 [Watch the video](https://youtu.be/0brmXhIgDB4)